 The effects of midazolam on the CNS are dependent on the dose administered, the route of administration, and the presence or absence of other medications.
-Onset time of sedative effects after IM administration in adults is 15 minutes, with peak sedation occurring 30 to 60 minutes following injection.
-In one adult study, when tested the following day, 73% of the patients who received midazolam intramuscularly had no recall of memory cards shown 30 minutes following drug administration: 40% had no recall of the memory cards shown 60 minutes following drug administration.
+Onset time of sedative effects after IM administration in adults is 15 minutes with peak sedation occurring 30 to 60 minutes following injection.
+In one adult study, when tested the following day, 73% of the patients who received midazolam intramuscularly had no recall of memory cards shown 30 minutes following drug administration; 40% had no recall of the memory cards shown 60 minutes following drug administration.
 Onset time of sedative effects in the pediatric population begins within 5 minutes and peaks at 15 to 30 minutes depending upon the dose administered.
 In pediatric patients, up to 85% had no recall of pictures shown after receiving intramuscular midazolam compared with 5% of the placebo controls.

-Sedation in adult and pediatric patients is achieved within 3 to 5 minutes after intravenous (IV) injection: the time of onset is affected by total dose administered and the concurrent administration of narcotic premedication.
-Seventy-one percent of the adult patients in endoscopy studies had no recall of introduction of the endoscope: 82% of the patients had no recall of withdrawal of the endoscope.
-In one study of pediatric patients undergoing lumbar puncture or bone marrow aspiration, 88% of patients had impaired recall vs 9% of the placebo controls.
+is affected by total dose administered and the concurrent administration of narcotic premedication.
+Seventy-one percent of the adult patients in endoscopy studies had no recall of introduction of the endoscope; 82% of the patients had no recall of withdrawal of the endoscope.
+In one study of pediatric patients undergoing lumbar puncture or bone marrow aspiration 88% of patients had impaired recall vs 9% of the placebo controls.
 In another pediatric oncology study, 91% of midazolam treated patients were amnestic compared with 35% of patients who had received fentanyl alone.

-When midazolam is given IV as an anesthetic induction agent, induction of anesthesia occurs in approximately 1.5 minutes when narcotic premedication has been administered and in 2 to 2.5 minutes without narcotic premedication or other sedative premedication.
+When midazolam is given IV as an anesthetic induction agent, induction of anesthesia occurs in approximately and the half-life was prolonged (12 vs > 25 hours).
+Plasma levels accumulated in all ARF patients to about ten times that .5 minutes when narcotic premedication has been administered and in 2 to 2.5 minutes without narcotic premedication or other sedative premedication.
 Some impairment in a test of memory was noted in 90% of the patients studied.
-A dose response study of pediatric patients premedicated with 1 mg/kg intramuscular (IM) meperidine found that only 4 out of 6 pediatric patients who received 600 mcg/kg IV midazolam lost consciousness, with eye closing at 108 to 140 seconds.
-This group was compared with pediatric patients who were given thiopental 5 mg/kg IV; 6 out of 6 closed their eyes at 20 + 3.2 seconds.
-Midazolam did not dependably induce anesthesia at this dose despite concomitant opioid administration in pediatric patients.
+A dose esponse study of pediatric patients premedicated with 1 mg/kg intramuscular (IM) meperidine found that only 4 out of 6 pediatric patients who received 600 mcg/kg IV midazolam lost consciousness, with eye closing at 108 to 140 seconds. his group was compared with pediatric patients who were given thiopental 5 mg/kg IV: 6 out of 6 closed their eyes at 20 ± 3.2 seconds.
+Midazolam did not dependably induce anesthesia at this dose despite concomitant opioid administration n pediatric patients.

 Midazolam, used as directed, does not delay awakening from general anesthesia in adults.
 Gross tests of recovery after awakening (orientation, ability to stand and walk, suitability for discharge from the recovery room, return to baseline Trieger competency) usually indicate recovery within 2 hours but recovery may take up to 6 hours in some cases.
 When compared with patients who received thiopental, patients who received midazolam generally recovered at a slightly slower rate.
-Recovery from anesthesia or sedation for procedures in pediatric patients depends on the dose of midazolam administered, coadministration of other medications causing CNS depression and duration of the procedure.
+Recovery from anesthesia or sedation for procedures in pediatric patients depends on the dose of midazolam ninistered, coadministration of other medications causing CNS depression and duration of the procedure.

-In patients without intracranial lesions, induction of general anesthesia with IV midazolam is associated with a moderate decrease in cerebrospinal fluid pressure (lumbar puncture neasurements), similar to that observed following IV thiopental.
+In patients without intracranial lesions, induction of general anesthesia with IV midazolam is associated with a moderate decrease in cerebrospinal fluid pressure (lumbar puncture measurements), similar to that observed following IV thiopental.
 Preliminary data in neurosurgical patients with normal intracranial pressure but decreased compliance (subarachnoid screw measurements) show comparable elevations of intracranial pressure with midazolam and with thiopental during intubation.
 No similar studies have been reported in pediatric patients.